xinyangqi/506-group-12-project-/README.md

 ## Outline
 Our current outline includes the following items:
-  - Data cleaning, including variable selection, handle of missing value and some level of factor recoding. **(Mostly completed)**
+  - Data cleaning, including variable selection, handle of missing value and some level of factor recoding.
   - Model building.
-Current main model is spline regression, with some early attempt on OLS and mixed models. **(In progress)**
+Current main model is spline regression, with some early attempt on OLS and mixed models.
-  - Comparison using summary statistic metrics and/or cross validation with other models implied, depending on the goodness of fit. **(To do)**
+  - Comparison using summary statistic metrics and/or cross validation with other models implied, depending on the goodness of fit.
   - Visualization and comments on the results.
-Tools for this part are probably ggplot2/base for R and matplotlib for Python. **(To do)**
+Tools for this part are probably ggplot2/base for R and matplotlib for Python.

 ## Uploaded Files